termax-ironman/git_commands/README.md

 git fetch

-### how you can take code from local repo to current workin tree?
+### how you can take code from local repo to current working tree?

 git rebase